alifanuraniputri/Bandung-Point-of-Interest/README.md

 Created by Ricardo Moreira from the noun project Created by useiconic.com from the noun project
 By yoni david, IL user
+By Pete Fecteau, US park
+by Alexey Ivanov, US hospital

 http://cdn-2.tstatic.net/tribunnews/foto/bank/images/taman-bandung_20141224_200848.jpg